Chocolate Turtles Crockpot Candy

 After the first 45 minutes on low

-When you carefully peek (tilting the lid away from you), the almond bark on top should be starting to soften and look shiny.
-The chocolate chips underneath may be partially melted.
+As you carefully look (tilting the lid away from you), the almond bark on top should be beginning to soften and look glossy.
+The chocolate chips underneath could be partially melted.
+You may notice the German chocolate bar pieces beginning to lose their shape.
+Everything may still look a little lumpy and uneven at this point — this is normal.
+Don’t stir yet.

 At the 1-hour mark — time to stir